Tukvar Tea Garden: Demographics

-According to the 2011 Census of India, Tukvar Tea Garden had a total population of 4,791 of which 2,339 (49%) were males and 2,452 (51%) were females.
-There were 397 persons in the age range of 0 to 6 years.
-The total number of literate people in Tukvar Tea Garden was 3,529 (73.66% of the population over 6 years).
+According to the 2011 Census of India, Tukvar Tea Garden had a total population of 4,791 of which 2,339 (49%) were male and 2,452 (51%) were female.
+There were 397 persons in the age range of zero to six years.
+The number of literate people in Tukvar Tea Garden was 3,529 (73.66% of the population over six years).

 Tea estates

-The management of Tukvar Tea Estate had issued an order for “suspension of work” after some workers had allegedly tried to beat up a manager.
+The management of Tukvar Tea Estate had issued an order for "suspension of work" after some workers had allegedly tried to beat up a manager.
 As of 2016, it remained closed.

 North Tukvar Tea Estate is one of the oldest tea gardens in Darjeeling.
 It started commercial production in 1856.

 Puttabong Tea Estate was formerly known as Tukvar Tea Estate.

 Vah Tukvar, an old and historical tea garden, fell on bad days and effectively closed down around 1995, although no formal announcement about its closure was made.
 The Chamong group acquired the abandoned Vah Tukvar, renamed it Shree Dwarika, and reopened its gates in 2006.